w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 # Lessons

 1. **Apply for every job you can do.** Send CVs to every position you think you can do.
 This is a number game.
-Your goal is to get to the interview, in the interview everything can be negotiated.
+This is a numbers game: your goal is to get through the resume filter.
 It is important to understand: Years of experience, technologies listed, and a job description, it is something the company wants, the list of desires.
 There is a scarce number of candidates who meet all the criteria.
-If you think you can do the job - apply.
+If you think you can do the job, apply.

 2. **Invest time in preparation.** In the short story above, investing time in a good presentation carried me through the managment meeting.
 A Catchy CV is a golden pass for the interview.
 Good CV answers question about what you have done, how you have done it, and what impact it has.
 Does not matter if it is a student project or work experience: continuously work on your CV to make it polished as possible.
 If you have experience with the technology required, write it as a skill inside your CV.
 Don't lie, but bend information in the direction a job posting requires.
 Remember, the CV is the ticket to the interview.
 Its purpose is to get you to the next step.
 You can check my CV as an example: [Andrii Shylenko LinkedIn](https://www.linkedin.com/in/shylenko/).
 Another tip about CVs is: don't use the level of knowledge, it is pointless!
 Who even evaluates the level?
 ![Avoid level meters]({{"/images/img/2022-11-29/levels.png""|relative_url}}){: .center-image }